Betty Dodd

-Elizabeth Hobart Dodd (April 11, 1931 – July 8, 1993) was an American professional golfer who played on the LPGA Tour.
+Elizabeth Hobart Dodd (April 11, 1931 – July 8, 1993) was an American professional golfer.
+She played on the LPGA Tour.

+Early life and amateur career

-Dodd was born in Portland, Oregon, in 1931 to General Francis and Margaret Dodd.
-She began the game of golf at age 11 in 1942.
-On her first 9 holes, she shot a 42 at the age of 11.
+In 1931, Dodd was born in Portland, Oregon to General Francis and Margaret Dodd.
+She began the game of golf at age of 11 in 1942.
+On her first 9 holes, she shot a 42.
 At age 16, she won her first tournament in Garmisch-Partenkirchen, Germany.
 Her father was in command of the lower area in southern Germany during this time.

-After the war, the family settled in San Antonio and Dodd soon began dominating ladies amateur golf in San Antonio until she turned professional, joining the LPGA in 1952.
-At age 19, she won the San Antonio driving contest with a 310-yard drive.
-From 1952 until 1964, Dodd was an active member of the LPGA tour.
-During her professional career, Robert Mayer, Warren Smith, and Babe Didrikson Zaharias instructed Dodd.
+After the war, the family settled in San Antonio and Dodd soon began dominating ladies amateur golf in San Antonio.
+At the age of 19, she won the San Antonio driving contest with a 310-yard drive.